 “Lighthouses don’t go running all over an island looking for boats to save; they just stand there shining.”

-When our children lose themselves in emotions, it is our job to stay steady and clear and to remember who they really are.
+When your children lose themselves in emotions, you get to be the lighthouse.
+Stay steady and clear, remembering who they really are.
 This will help them find a way back to themselves.

-Emotions feel so strong that we forget, in the throes of them, that they will pass.
+Emotions feel so strong that you can forget that they will pass.
 An upset child may be so hijacked by their feelings that they say unkind words, yell, even throw things or hit.
-As parents, we can also get caught up in a big reaction to the emotions.
-We may say unkind words, yell, even issue ultimatums or punishments or hit.
+Parents can also get caught up in a big reaction to emotions, saying unkind words, yelling, giving ultimatums or punishments, or hitting.

 We know this doesn't help, right?
 But it's hard to stay calm.
-This week, I want to offer a series of posts about how and why to stay steady.
+This week, I’m offering a series of posts about how (and why) to stay steady.

 “Each of you is perfect the way you are ... and you can use a little improvement.”

 When a small child is angry, we can tell!
 They may lash out, hitting or kicking to express the uncomfortable feeling they're having.
 They may yell or cry.
 The feeling they are having is important!
 It tells them there's a problem.
 As children develop, they can learn to understand the feeling and take care of it without necessarily acting it out.